 So far, we made a homemade ranch dip and ate lots of fresh veggies with it.
 I didn’t take photos of it because I wanted to just enjoy our time together.
 But, believe me when I say that Judah did a great job of snipping the herbs with his new scissors and was enthusiastic about seasoning it to taste with salt, pepper and fresh garlic.
 He was proud to announce to his daddy that he made dip!

 Kidstir also offers extra activities and downloads on their website.
-If you are interested in having fun in the kitchen while educating and empowering your kids with food, sign up here for a Kidstir cooking kits subscription and use promo code SEEDED25 to receive 25% off a monthly subscription.
-(Updated 9/28/14)
+If you are interested in having fun in the kitchen while educating and empowering your kids with food, sign up here for a Kidstir cooking kits subscription and use promo code SEEDED25 to receive 25% off the first month of your subscription.
+(Updated 10/30/14)

 Disclosure: This is not a paid promotion.
 I received a Welcome Kit and cooking kit from Kidstir for review.
 All opinions are honest and my own.